netzeroinsights/slate-epri/source/index.html.md

 Our REST APIs give all the functionalities needed to interact with our database.
 All these services are exclusively usable with https standard, and only after having been authenticated.

-For brevity, the possible error codes for all endpoints are at the bottom of the document.
+For brevity, the possible error codes for all endpoints are at the end of the document.

 Every endpoint is to be called starting with the domain https://api.netzeroinsights.com